 memory: 40Gi

-For more information about release records of kube-scheduler, see kube-scheduler.
+For kube-scheduler release notes, see kube-scheduler.